-3.3.2.2 Eligible Incremental Capital Amount
+3.3.2.3 Eligible Incremental Capital Amount

-In the ACM report, the OEB retained its determination that the eligible incremental capital amount sought for recovery should be capital in excess of the ACM/ICM materiality threshold.
-This is in effect a capital expenditure threshold which serves to demonstrate the level of capital expenditures that a distributor should be able to manage with its current rates, growth in demand and normal volatility in business conditions.
-Accordingly, the materiality threshold value, as calculated using the formula discussed in section 4 of the ACM report, establishes eligibility for incremental capital spending and also marks the base from which to calculate the maximum amount eligible for recovery.
-A distributor applying for recovery of incremental capital should calculate the maximum allowable capital amount by taking the difference between the forecasted 2016 total capital expenditures and the ACM/ICM materiality threshold.
+In the ACM report, the OEB mentioned that the eligible incremental capital amount sought for recovery should be capital in excess of the ACM/ICM materiality threshold.
+This threshold level of capital expenditures is the amount that a distributor should be able to manage with its current rates, growth in demand and normal volatility in business conditions.
+Accordingly, the materiality threshold value, as calculated using the formula discussed in section 4 of the ACM report, marks the base from which to calculate the maximum amount eligible for recovery.
+A distributor applying for recovery of incremental capital should calculate the maximum allowable capital amount by taking the difference between the forecasted 2018 total capital expenditures and the ACM/ICM materiality threshold.

-3.3.2.3 Application of the Half-Year Rule
+3.3.2.4 Application of the Half-Year Rule

 The OEB's general guidance on the application of the half-year rule was originally provided in the supplemental report.
 In this report the OEB determined that the half-year rule should not apply so as not to build a deficiency for the subsequent years of the IRM plan term.
 This approach is unchanged in the new ACM/ICM policy.
-However, the OEB's approach in decisions has been to apply the half-year rule in cases in which the ICM request coincides with the final year of a distributor's IRM plan term12.
+However, the OEB's approach in decisions has been to apply the half-year rule in cases in which the ICM request coincides with the final year of a distributor's IRM plan term.

-3.3.2.4 ACM/ICM Accounting Treatment
+3.3.2.5 ACM/ICM Accounting Treatment

-The distributor will record eligible ICM amounts in Account 1508 - Other Regulatory Asset, sub-account Incremental Capital Expenditures, subject to the assets being used and useful.
-For incremental capital assets under construction, the normal construction work in progress (CWIP) accounting treatment will apply until these assets go into service and are eligible to be recorded in the 1508 sub-accounts listed below.
+The distributor will record eligible ICM amounts in Account 1508 - Other Regulatory Asset, Sub-Account Incremental Capital Expenditures, subject to the assets being used and useful.
+For incremental capital assets under construction, the normal construction work in progress (CWIP) accounting treatment will apply until these assets go into service and are eligible to be recorded in the 1508 Sub-Accounts listed below.

-Distributors shall record actual amounts in the following sub-accounts of Account 1508 - Other Regulatory Assets:
+Distributors shall record actual amounts in the following Sub-Accounts of Account 1508 - Other Regulatory Assets:

-- Account 1508 Other Regulatory Assets, Sub-account Incremental Capital Expenditures - Account 1508 Other Regulatory Assets, Sub-account Depreciation Expense - Account 1508 Other Regulatory Assets, Sub-account Accumulated Depreciation - Account 1508 Other Regulatory Assets, Sub-account Incremental Capital Expenditures Rate Rider Revenues
+- Account 1508 Other Regulatory Assets, Sub-Account Incremental Capital Expenditures - Account 1508 Other Regulatory Assets, Sub-Account Depreciation Expense - Account 1508 Other Regulatory Assets, Sub-Account Accumulated Depreciation - Account 1508 Other Regulatory Assets, Sub-Account Incremental Capital Expenditures Rate Rider Revenues